shigeyukey/shige-addons-wiki/src/AnkiTerminator/anki_terminator_00.md

 ![image](https://github.com/shigeyukey/Anki-Terminator-/assets/124401518/cacdeb42-663f-4724-8bd5-94a67daf17df)<br>

-*  AI : ChatGPT, GoogleGemini, BingChat
+####  AI : ChatGPT, GoogleGemini, BingChat:
+  * Select the AI you wish to use.
+You can also quickly change the AI by pressing the AI icon button in the upper left corner of the sidebar.

+#### Enable Custom AI URL:
+  * A page with the specified URL can be displayed in the sidebar.
+When this setting is enabled, a custom URL will be added to the \[ AI ] at the top (option must be restarted).
+Prompts and automatic submissions are not available for the custom URL.

+####  Translate
-*  Translate : The default prompt is English, so non-native English speakers cannot use it,<br>
-   but you can request translation to ChatGPT using prompts.<br>
-   The "{}" is auto-replaced with the language used by Anki.<br>
+ * The default prompt is English, so non-native English speakers cannot use it, but you can request translation to ChatGPT using prompts.
+The "{}" is auto-replaced with the language used by Anki.

 <br>